 We know about cats

-Our specialist feline staff are recognised widely for their feline expertise and commonly lecture to vets, nurses and owners about feline medicine and cat friendly veterinary care.
-Compassionate cat care is core to teaching undergraduate nursing and veterinary students in our feline medicine rotation.
+Our staff are recognised widely for their feline expertise and commonly lecture to vets, nurses and owners about feline diseases and cat friendly veterinary care.
+Compassionate cat care is core to how we work, and an essential aspect of teaching undergraduate nursing and veterinary students in our feline medicine rotation.

 The Centre has the following Feline Only Facilities: